cbisiere/tiny-prolog2/README.md

 * Francis Giannesini, Henry Kanoui, Robert Pasero, and Michel Van Caneghem, _Prolog_, InterÉditions, 1985.
 * Michel Van Caneghem, _L'Anatomie de Prolog_, InterÉditions, 1986.

-During my graduation year, in 1987-1988, I guess I did all my Prolog programming homework using the MS-DOS implementation of Prolog II.
+During my graduation year, in 1988, I believe I did all my Prolog programming homework using the MS-DOS implementation of Prolog II.
 IIRC we had access to SunOS workstations.
-A version of Prolog might have been available on these machines, but I just do not remember.
+A version of Prolog might have been available on these machines, but I just do not remember using it.

 To be able to run the Prolog programs I wrote during the academic year, the Tiny Prolog interpreter must fully support the Prolog II syntax.